lisa-lumos/design-patterns/09-the-iterator-and-composite-patterns.md

 However, every time we add a new menu, we have to open up the Waitress implementation, and add more code.

+## The Composite Pattern
+Assume, there could be not only multiple menus, but also menus within menus.

+The new needs:
+- We need some kind of a tree-shaped structure, that will accommodate menus, submenus, and menu items.
+- We need to make sure we maintain a way to traverse the items in each menu, that is at least as convenient as what we're doing now with iterators.
+- We may need to traverse the items in a more flexible manner.
+For instance, we might need to iterate over only the dessert menu, or iterate over the entire menu, including the dessert submenu.

+The Composite Pattern allows you to compose objects into tree structures, to represent part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly.

+The Composite Pattern allows us to build structures of objects in the form of trees, that contain both compositions of objects, and individual objects as nodes.

+Using a composite structure, we can apply the same operations over both composites and individual objects.
+In other words, in most cases we can ignore the differences between compositions of objects and individual objects.